abhineet123/MTF/ReadMe.md

 - Install a recent version of Visual Studio
 	- the installation has been tested comprehensively with Visual Studio 2015 but any recent version (2013 or newer) should work fine;
-	- it seems that the `OpenCVConfig.cmake` file that comes with the latest version of OpenCV simply does not recognize Visual C++ 2017 so cmake might not be able to find it and instead exit with the erroneous message: `Found OpenCV Windows Pack but it has not binaries compatible with your configuration`; a similar issue is exhibited by ViSP so it is best to use 2015 or older versions of Visual Studio; a possible way to resolve this issue is in the [Compile/Runtime Notes](#compileruntime-notes) section if a newer version must be used.
+	- it seems that the `OpenCVConfig.cmake` file that comes with the latest version of OpenCV simply does not recognize Visual C++ 2017 so cmake might not be able to find it and instead exit with the erroneous message: `Found OpenCV Windows Pack but it has not binaries compatible with your configuration`; a similar issue is exhibited by ViSP so it is best to use 2015 or older versions of Visual Studio; a possible way to resolve this issue is in the [Installation Issues](#installation_issues__) section if a newer version must be used.
 	- the freely available [Express/Community edition](https://www.visualstudio.com/vs/visual-studio-express/) can be used too
 - Set `EIGEN3_ROOT`, `EIGEN3_DIR` and `EIGEN3_ROOT_DIR` [environment variables](http://www.computerhope.com/issues/ch000549.htm) to the folder containing the Eigen header files
     - this folder should contain the sub folders `Eigen` and `unsupported` and a file called `signature_of_eigen3_matrix_library`